planety/prologue/docs/headers.md

 `Prologue` also sends HTTP headers to the client.
 It uses `ResponseHeaders` to store them.
 It has similar API like the headers of the request.
 First, `Prologue` initializes `ctx.response` with `initResponseHeaders`.
 Then users could use `hasHeader`, `addHeader` or `setHeader` to do what they want.

-Notes that, `addHeader` will appends values to existing keys in headers. `setHeader` will reset the values of key no matter whether key is in the headers.
+Notes that, `addHeader` will append values to existing keys in headers. `setHeader` will reset the values of key no matter whether key is in the headers.

 ```nim
 proc hello(ctx: Context) {.async.} =